stevenMouret/web-accessibility-guidelines/_doc/about-rgaa.md

 ---
-layout: topic
 title: About the RGAA
-teaser: General informations about the RGAA (Référentiel Général d'Accessibilité pour les Administrations)
 ---

+## About the RGAA

+General informations about the RGAA (Référentiel Général d'Accessibilité pour les Administrations) {: .article-header__teaser}

 The rules for web content accessibility, which are proposed through this repository, are based on the WCAG 2.0, written by the WAI.